 Successful Out-of-State Job Searches

 Brian K. Sims, an attorney and writer in Philadelphia, is staff counsel for Policy & Planning at the Philadelphia Bar Association.
-He is managing editor of

 Lawyers are not a migratory bunch.
 According to the National Association of Legal Career Professionals (NALP), roughly three of every four attorneys will practice law in the state where they attended law school.
 Your law school knew this, and, unless you attended one of the handful of law schools that sends its graduates nationwide, your law school’s career services department focused mostly, sometimes exclusively, on making statewide contacts.
 This leaves you primarily responsible for finding an out-of-state job, and that process is not easy.

 The first step in your job search is to determine exactly where you want to practice.
 In some professions, this can be as simple as choosing a region of the country.
 But for young graduates or newly minted attorneys, the decision has to be state specific because of the bar exam.
 Many states begin to accept bar applications in March and April, and some will allow late applications (even as late as July 1).

 Once you’ve decided in which state you want to practice, plan to take that state’s bar exam.
 Many employers are wary of considering any candidates except top laterals or graduates from out of state unless they have already passed the bar in the employer’s state.
 Also, consider the timing of your entrance into a new job market.
 Remember that from late April though early June roughly 40,000 new graduates emerge from law schools around the country, and many will compete with slightly more experienced attorneys for entry-level jobs.
 Although you may not have much choice, try to avoid the saturated summer and fall months.